 FluidUI is all about making great-looking, high-fidelity wireframes.
 The free version offers up to 10 pages of workspace and even allows transitions and gestures between them.

 FluidUI is unique among most other wireframing software in that it offers a wide variety of interaction elements and animations.
 Not only that, but it also comes equipped with over 2000 icons, widgets, and design elements that you can customize and drag and drop onto your page.
 Fluid UI puts everything you need for an awesome wireframe right at your fingertips.

 What’s not so great about FluidUI

-Although FluidUI does its best to give you great wireframe tools for free, its unpaid version is still a bit limited and many designers feel the need to upgrade.
-Another frustrating aspect to FluidUI is that multiple image upload is not supported, leaving you to upload images one-by-one.
+Although FluidUI does its best to give you great wireframe tools for free, its unpaid version is still a bit limited, and many designers feel the need to upgrade.
+Another frustrating aspect of FluidUI is that multiple image upload is not supported, leaving you to upload images one by one.